We on Fire

 "We on Fire" is the lead single from The Hot Boys' album Guerrilla Warfare.
 The songs are in the form of continued questions starting with "What kind of nigga..."
 (In the edited version, it's "What kind of boy...").
+The original version, which appeared on Hot Boys' debut album, did not feature B.G.
+The Guerrilla Warfare version features B.G.

-The music video for the second version of this song shows Juvenile, B.G., Lil Wayne, Turk and Birdman on the run from law enforcement after committing robbery.
+A music video was filmed for the Guerrilla Warfare version.
+The music video shows the Cash Money Millionaires on the run from law enforcement after committing robbery.